-2.1 Portland cement
+1.1 Portland cement

-2.1.1 Energy requirements
+1.1.1 Energy requirements

-In modern cement plants, the production of one tonne of PC clinker requires heat energy totalling 3.2 GJ [4].
-From a theoretical perspective, the thermal energy consumed in producing one tonne of PC clinker is about 1.757 GJ.
-The breakdown of that enthalpy into the various pyro-processing steps is provided in Table 1 [5].
-While the overall process is endothermic, note that the process step in which the cement phases are formed is exothermic.
+In modern cement plants, the production of one tonne of PC clinker requires heat energy totaling 3.2 GJ [4].
+From a theoretical perspective, the thermal energy consumed in producing one ton of PC clinker is about 1.757 GJ [5].
 The difference between the actual and theoretical heat requirements is due to heat retained in clinker, heat losses from kiln dust and exit gases, and heat losses from radiation.
-As can be seen from Table 1, the pyro-processing step that consumes the most heat energy is the endothermic decomposition of calcium carbonate (calcination).
+The pyro-processing step that consumes the most heat energy is the endothermic decomposition of calcium carbonate (calcination) therefore the CSC clinker thermal energy is expected to be lower than for OPC.